Polyphemus980/k-means-clustering-mpi/README.md

 #### Second method

 In second method we will use Thrust API.
 Firsly, we will use `thrust::sort` to group points with same membership to be next to each other.
-Next, we will use `thrust::reduce_by_key` to calculate mean for each cluster and this way getting new centroids
+Next, we will use `thrust::reduce_by_key` to calculate mean for each cluster and this way get new centroids

 The main part will be run in loop until threshold condition is met.
 Each time new kernel will be launched, as we need block synchronization between loop steps.